cannam/repoint/README.md

  * `services` - global definitions of service providers, in the same format as described in "Adding new service providers" above.
-Definitions here will override both those hardcoded in Vext and those listed in project files.
+Definitions here will override both those hardcoded in Repoint and those listed in project files.

-As an example of `.vext.json` with an `accounts` property:
+As an example of `.repoint.json` with an `accounts` property:
 ```
 {
     "accounts": {